winnie-ma/coding_challenge/README.md

 ### Node scripts

+you need to install the dependencies first

+    npm install

 you can run the tests using - you do not need to build before running the tests

     npm test